Astig-1982/The-Quiz-Project/README.md

 * I've created an animation in CSS with where I increase - using the transform property - the scale of the trophy icon from 1 to 8 (the values vary depending on the size of the screen).
 I've inserted the animation into a class that will be added to the trophy icon in the DOM using jQuery.

-## Bugs: ##
+## Bugs:

 During the development of this project I was fortunate enough not to encounter many bugs.

 I did encounter 1 bug, which I mentioned before at the testing section (as it was discovered when I was testing and going over my HTML code).
 It was at the main section, where more than 12 columns were nested into a row.
 As mentioned the error has been corrected.

-Known Bug:
+### Known Bug:

-There is unfortunately a known bug - if it's actually appropiate to call this way.
-I have noticed that I have used an old version of bootstrap.
+There is unfortunately a known bug - if it's actually appropiate to call it this way.
+I have noticed towards the end of my project that I have used an old version of bootstrap.
 I have immediately changed with the latest version.
 However, as expected, the entire structure of the DOM has modified.
-Being very limited with time I couldn't redo the entire code, my deaddline for the completion of the project being very soon.
+Being very limited with time I couldn't redo the entire code, my deaddline for the completion of the project being very close.
 Rest assured that I will change to the latest version and of course, the appereance and functionality of the game will remained unaltered.